caiosabarros/foundations-course/README.md

 - React needs something to uniquely identify items in an array so it knows which elements to update in the DOM.
 - Unlike props which are passed to components as the first function parameter, the state is initiated and stored within a component.
 You can pass the state information to children components as props, but the logic for updating the state _should be kept_ within the component where state was initially created.
 That is, the functions for updating state should be passed down.
 - Props are read-only information that's passed to components.
 State is information that can change over time, usually triggered by user interaction.

+NEXTJS:
+- What does Next.js do when a <Link> component appears in the browser’s viewport in a production environment?
+Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!